 Don’t worry if it sounds daunting to think about where to give birth so early on in your pregnancy.
 You can still change your mind later on if you decide that you would like to have your baby somewhere else that better suits your needs and preferences.

-In this video Cathy Warwick, chief executive of the Royal College of Midwives, explains that you can change where you’d like to give birth:
+In this video Cathy Warwick, former chief executive of the Royal College of Midwives, explains that you can change where you’d like to give birth:

-If you don’t yet know where you would like to have your baby, use our unique Birth Choice tool to find the local facilities most suited to you, or read on to find out more about booking maternity care.
+If you don’t yet know where you would like to have your baby, use our unique Birth Choice tool to explore the local facilities most suited to you, or read on to find out more about booking maternity care.

 Book through your chosen maternity unit or birth centre